-The review established there is little capacity in existing venues for medium to large scale business events in excess of 250 people and consequently there will be minimal displacement caused by the BPACC.
-The BPACC is designed to handle larger events and grow the entire MICE industry in Busselton significantly, which should then allow for some organic growth for other venues and also scope for working in partnership.
+The review established there is little capacity in existing venues for medium to large scale business events in excess of 250 people and consequently there will be minimal displacement caused by the BPACC, particularly given the conservative number of events planned to be hosted relative to the potential future demand.
+The BPACC will be designed to handle larger events and grow the entire MICE industry in Busselton significantly, which should then allow for some organic growth for other venues and also scope for working in partnership to meet the anticipated demand as previously established.